 We expect students, as far as is practicable, to complete all the work set in the timeframe outlined.
 We will review the work set fortnightly to make sure that there is not too little or too much work set.
 We recognise that the work will take a bit longer at home than in school and we will amend the work accordingly on the OneDrive.
 A quiet, light space to work would help students to work successfully at home.
 A good work routine would be beneficial and we would recommend that the day starts, as it would in school, at 8.30 am

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

 If students are not engaging with work parent/carers will be informed via a phone call from the pastoral staff.
 In general terms, as far as possible, we will aim to phone each student every fortnight.
-All teacher will e-mail their classes fortnightly and we encourage dialogue between teachers and students.
+All teachers will email their classes fortnightly and we encourage dialogue between teachers and students.

 How will you assess my child’s work and progress?

-Progress will be assessed through completed assignments set via our Virtual Learning platform (Frog/VLE).
-These will take the form of File drops (whereby students upload documents/pictures etc.) quizzes or longer written responses.
+Progress will be assessed through completed assignments set via our Virtual Learning Environment (Frog/VLE).
+These will take the form of File drops (whereby students upload documents/pictures etc.), quizzes or longer written responses.